John Morris (composer): Career

+Mel Brooks

-Morris worked with Mel Brooks, starting with Brooks' first film The Producers.
-Prior to this, the two had worked together on two musicals, Shinbone Alley (1957) and All-American (1962).
+Morris had a long working relationship with Mel Brooks, starting with two musicals, Shinbone Alley (1957) and All-American (1962).
+Their joint film debut was The Producers in 1967.
 Morris did the original arrangement for Springtime for Hitler and the rest of the film's underscore.
-Morris continued to work with Brooks on twenty of his films, including Blazing Saddles (for which he received a co-writing credit Oscar nomination with Brooks for the film's theme song), Young Frankenstein (for which he scored its famous "Transylvanian Lullaby"), and The Elephant Man (for which he was nominated for a Grammy and an Oscar for its score).
+Morris would work with Brooks on another eleven of his films, including Blazing Saddles (for which he received a co-writing credit Oscar nomination with Brooks for the film's theme song), Young Frankenstein (for which he scored its famous "Transylvanian Lullaby"), and The Elephant Man (for which he was nominated for a Grammy and an Oscar for its score).

 Only two of Brooks' films did not feature Morris' music: Robin Hood: Men in Tights and Dracula: Dead and Loving It were both composed by Hummie Mann.
 In an interview with Film Score Monthly, Brooks explained that Morris couldn't do the music for Men in Tights or Dead and Loving It due to other commitments.

 Morris also helped to score films of actors who had worked with Brooks when they produced their own films.
 These included Gene Wilder's The Adventure of Sherlock Holmes' Smarter Brother, The World's Greatest Lover, The Woman in Red and Haunted Honeymoon, and Marty Feldman's The Last Remake of Beau Geste and In God We Tru$t.

+Other work

 Morris composed the scores for a number of other films and for several television shows, including the themes for The French Chef and Coach.
 He won a Daytime Emmy for his score for the TV miniseries The Tap Dance Kid.